Use Webhooks with Slack (build your own app)

 Article Workflows

-This can be a great way to monitor your teams writing activity, and when used in conjunction with custom author roles, it can be a powerful way to manage and approve content before it goes live.
+This can be a great way to monitor your team's writing activity.
+When used in conjunction with custom author roles, it can be a powerful way to manage and approve content before it goes live.

 Reader Comments

-Subscribe to comment.create to receive new comments including the comment text itself, or comment.statusChange to be notified whenever someone publishes or deletes a comment.
+Select the comment.create event to receive new comments, including the comment text itself, or select comment.statusChange to be notified whenever someone publishes or deletes a comment.

 Contact Form Submissions

-Subscribe to contactForm.submit to receive notifications whenever someone submits a ticket from your knowledge base or embedded help widget.
+Select the contactForm.submit event to receive notifications whenever someone submits a ticket from your knowledge base or embedded help widget.